 Getting the job you want in a highly competitive market means that you have to stand out.
 By the time you get to interview stage, the recruiter already knows that you have the right skills, qualifications and technical ability, so this is the opportunity to really bring the best of who you are to the table.
 Trying to hide part of who you are because you’re afraid that the employer won’t like the fact that you are gay is exhausting.
 Remember, there’s really no one else like you, so bring your whole self into the workplace – including who you are as a gay person – and watch your talent take you to great places.

-So, put all of you into who you are at work – including who you are as a gay person.
-It’s perhaps a viewpoint best summed up by one of Stonewall’s role models, Maeve Malley, a Consultant Systemic Psychotherapist: ‘If you invest yourself in something you care about you’ll probably end up being a role model for someone.
+One of my role models, Maeve Malley, a Consultant Systemic Psychotherapist, sums it up really well when she says: ‘If you invest yourself in something you care about, you’ll probably end up being a role model for someone.
 If that doesn’t work for an employer, you know what?
 It’s probably not a great place for you to be.’

 Use Starting Out to find that great place and who knows, it could be you featuring as a role model in next year’s guide.